tarnas14/ti4-tts-overlay/README.md

 ### For broadcaster

 - [ ] provide a form to declare data key of the game that is being streamed (which data we want to show to viewers)
+- [ ] provide a manual refresh button for when a new round starts in a pessimistic time in the polling window

 ### For viewers